A - Z of Useful Information for Parents

 Teachers are on Yard Duty in the playground before school from 8:45 - 9:00 am and after school from 3:30 - 3:45 pm.
 If a child arrives at school before 8.45 am or has not been collected by the 3:45 pm bell, they will be brought to the office, then placed in the Before/After School Care program.
 There is a charge for this facility.

 Prep children participate in an eight day intensive swimming program in Term Three.
 For the program to run successfully we need the assistance of parents.
-Parent helpers MUST have a current Working with Children Check.
+Parent helpers MUST have a current Working with Children Check and COVID vaccination.
 Other year levels also have swimming, with levels staggered at various times throughout the year.

 Take Home Books